Tips for comparing home loans to get better deals

 It's expressed as a percentage that represents how much you're borrowing against the overall value of the home.

 Lenders love borrowers with a low LVR, because that means less risk to them.
+Try out a few scenarios with our home loan calculators.

 Are you going to live in the home?